myrmidoss/DnD/Everway/NA/story/01PacificNW.md

 allowed minimal powers (keep in mind, this is the universe the native americans believed they lived in.
 Foresight is possible.
 Turning into animals is possible...), but magic should be restrained to some degree.
 I think it fits the flavor well enough to have powers, anyhow.
+They should also have an idea of who/what they worship.
+Worship ideas:

+*  The shapeless one--shapeshifting being whose purpose is to serve mankind, as a point of contact for the other great spirits.
+* Life-Giver, the spirit that creates life from his own flesh.
+* Assorted animal dieties, with appropriate properties.

 Basically, I think the order should go: